Suggested Cruising Gear

 At sea, a masthead tricolor light is far more visible than deck-mounted lights.
 Deck lights are often obscured in coastal waters due to the effect of city lights.
 Use deck lights when close to shore, or when under power in conjunction with a masthead light.
 See comments on spare bulbs below.

-LED navigation lights have the advantage of consuming much less power (generally 20 percent as much as an incandescent light) and also last for many years of constant use.
+LED navigation lights have the advantage of consuming much less power (generally 80 percent less) and also last for many years of constant use.
 They are more expensive (but dropping in price every year), but since navigation lights can be a large percentage of a cruising boat’s electrical consumption, they can actually pay for themselves in reduced engine use for charging.
 Deck-level LED lights are a little harder to justify, since they are generally used with the engine.
 Still, they will require less maintenance.

 Good ones are hard to find, but we find a portable spotlight to be invaluable.
 Can be used for anti-collision protection when shown on the sails, and can illuminate odd stuff in the water (or a crew overboard).

 We like any of the current medical kits which are partitioned into smaller “bags” of gear, each one of which will treat a particular class of injury.
-West Marine Medical Kits are made by Adventure Medical Kits, a respected outdoor supplier, and they come with a great instructional manual called Medicine for Mariners by Drs.
-Eric Weiss and Michael Jacobs.
-This book has a wealth of information in it.
 Also consider having a kit that’s easily available to the crew so they can find common drugs and bandages.
 We’d include common painkillers, bandages, sunscreen, tweezers, etc. This will keep your crew from rummaging around in your neatly organized Ship’s Medical Kit.

 Inflatable offshore vests will provide the greatest performance in the water, and will be comfortable to wear.
 When integrated with harnesses, you have a single piece of gear that provides nearly all the safety gear you need on deck.
 Add equipment listed below under Personal Location Items.